 A process of on-going teacher assessments and termly pupil progress meetings with teachers identifies those pupils making less than expected progress given their age and individual circumstances.
-At the first stage, if ongoing class assessments suggest a child may have special educational we will aim to identify any barriers to learning, devise personalised targets and provide specific support within the classroom setting.
+At the first stage, if ongoing class assessments suggest a child may have special educational needs we will aim to identify any barriers to learning, devise personalised targets and provide specific support within the classroom setting.
 Progress will be closely monitored.
 This is called Quality First Teaching.
-If progress is not evident as a result of this provision, we would look to provide further support and move to the next stage of SEND support, where a child needs more support than is given through Quality First Teaching.
+If progress is not evident as a result of this provision, we would look to provide further support and move to the next stage of SEND support.

-In deciding whether to make special educational provision, the teacher and SENDCo will consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress, in addition to the views of parents/carers and pupil.
-During this stage extra teaching or interventions may be put in place as a pupil's response to such support can help to identify their particular needs.
+In deciding whether to make special educational provision, the teacher and Inclusion Manager will consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress, in addition to the views of parents/carers and the pupil.
+During this stage extra teaching or interventions may be detailed in a provision map.
 Particular care is taken when identifying and assessing SEND for children whose first language is not English.